We Must Value Children More Than We Do

 These support systems are one reason Mormon families are noted for their lower divorce rate.
 Both marriage and parenting are considered priorities in a Mormon home.
 Because marriage that takes place in a Mormon temple is forever, and not just until death, Mormons have a strong motivation to create strong loving families that can continue into eternal life.
 Husbands and wives can continue to be married after death, and children can continue to belong to their parents.

 Society has a vested interest in the well-being of its families.
 At the same conference, Sheri L. Dew, also a Mormon, said, “We all know that every nation is ultimately at the mercy of its families.
 If families are riddled with problems, society eventually collapses under the weight of problems too vast for any government to meet.
 If families are strong, society is strong.”
-(See Sheri L. Dew: The Power of Virtue.)

 In order for our society to succeed, we must begin to put families first and value the work of the parents who care for children.
 We must treat the children as if they matter.